 The Sociology major is comprised of 10 courses.
 These include:

 Foundations (3 courses):

 SOCI W1000 The Social World (recommended no later than the sophomore year)

 SOCI W 3010 Methods for Social Research (no later than the junior year)

 Electives (5 courses):

-5 courses at or below the 3000 level.
-Of these courses, no more than 1 can be at the 2000 level and at least 1 must be a seminar at the 3900 level.
+Of the five electives required for the major, no more than one can be at the 2000 level and at least one must be a seminar at the 3900 (or 4000) level.

 Senior Requirement (2 courses):

-Students approved for the senior thesis will enroll in SOCI BC3807 and BC3088, Individual Projects for Seniors, with their selected advisor.
+Students approved for the senior thesis will enroll in SOCI BC3087 and BC3088, Individual Projects for Seniors, with their selected advisor.